- Essential philosophy

 Q: Are archeosofica similar Theosophy?
 The best regards!

 This one of many requests for information on New Age and other belief systems is really asking “who can be trusted?”
 This below is a typical reply that is sent to enquirers.

 The organisation mentioned is not known to us.
 Asking questions of others is easy but it is much better if you can do your own research, it is not difficult… and you don’t have to take another’s word for it!

 You will gain greatly and also learn the power of discerning the true from the false, helping yourself and – more importantly – also help others who are starting on their search.

 A simple way to investigate the beliefs of organisations is to correspond what they say with what YOU know about the perennial wisdom.

 H.P.Blavatsky does this in her writings – do you read her works?
 The online library is a reliable source of many of them.

-As students of philosophy and metaphysics if we have questions we should always follow well laid down and logical principles.
+As students of philosophy and metaphysics if we have questions we can follow some well laid down and logical principles.
 These are six of them:

-* is the supreme & ultimate principle quite free from anthropomorphism (a ‘personal’ God)?
+* is the supreme & ultimate principle quite free from anthropomorphism (the ‘personal God’ idea)?

 * do the ideas given differentiate between the spiritual and the psychic?
 Both are “ethereal” but otherwise not at all similar!
 It is analogous to the Sun and Moon on many planes of meaning.

-* does it teach the eternal esoteric doctrines of Karma, Reincarnation and the cycles, both manvantaric & human?
+* does it teach the perennial esoteric doctrines of Karma, Reincarnation and the cycles, both manvantaric & human?

 * is the idea of universal brotherhood always present?